 - Overfeeding, undiluted juices, food allergies, and emotional stress can aggravate colic.

-- It is important for a baby with new abdominal pain and crying to be evaluated by a doctor who can exclude other more serious conditions.
+- It is important for a doctor to evaluate a baby with new abdominal pain and crying in order to exclude other more serious conditions.

 - Don't give medications or other treatments to an infant unless they've been approved by the child's medical practitioner.

-Infantile colic has been around for a long time.
-In 1954, Dr. Morris Wessel, a well-known New Haven pediatrician, defined an infant with colic as "one who, otherwise healthy and well-fed, had paroxysms of irritability, fussing, or crying lasting for a total of three hours a day and occurring on more than three days in any one week for a period of three weeks."
+Physicians have recognized infantile colic for a long time.
+In 1954, Dr. Morris Wessel, a well-known New Haven pediatrician, defined an infant with colic as "one who, otherwise healthy and well-fed, had paroxysms of irritability, fussing, or crying without an obvious cause lasting for a total of three hours a day and occurring on more than three days in any one week for a period of three weeks."
+The only modification (Rome IV criteria) of this original "Rule of Three's" is the notation that colic duration is now "one or more weeks."
 It is also important to remember that not all fussy babies suffer from colic.
-Most infants normally cry two to three hours per day, but this is usually spread out during the 24-hour period.
+Most infants normally cry two to three hours per day, but the crying spreads out during the 24-hour period.

 What are colic symptoms and signs in babies?

 The crying or fussing most frequently begins suddenly and often after a feeding.
-The cry is loud and continuous, and the spells last from one to four hours.
+The cry is loud, high pitched, and continuous, and the spells last from one to four hours.
 The baby's face often gets flushed or red.
 The belly is sometimes distended or prominent, the legs alternating between flexed and extended straight out; the feet are often cold and the hands clenched.
 The episodes, while they can occur at any time of the day or night, typically begin in the late afternoon or early evening, just when parents or caregivers are most exhausted.
 There are some babies who are more prone to infantile colic than others.
-It is generally believed that if one or both parents were colicky, their baby is more at risk.
+If one or both parents were colicky, their baby is more at risk.
 Infantile colic typically begins at about 2 to 3 weeks of age, reaches its peak at 2 months, begins to subside by 3 months, and is gone by 3½ to 4 months of age.
-But the frustrating fact remains that although one in four babies has colic and much research has been done on the topic, there is no one proven cause of colic.
-In some studies, no discernible cause was found for one-quarter of those babies who suffered from colicky episodes.
+But the frustrating fact remains that although many babies experience colic and much research has been done on the topic, there is no one proven cause of colic.
+Some studies found no discernible cause for one-quarter of those babies who suffered from colicky episodes.
 This reality is very frustrating for most parents.

 - Overfeeding in an attempt to lessen the crying